ETHZ-TEC/RocketLogger/script/python/docs/calibration.rst

 ========================

-The :mod:`rocketlogger.calibration` module provides the support for RocketLogger device calibrationg.
+The :mod:`rocketlogger.calibration` module provides the support for RocketLogger device calibration.
 This calibration data processing support is built around the class :class:`rocketlogger.calibration.RocketLoggerCalibration`.

 To generate a calibration file from your calibration measurements use the RocketLogger: